 - any damage that the tree may cause

 You must get permission from us before carrying out any work, unless you are removing dead wood or carrying out work exempted under section 198(6) of the Town and Country Planning Act.

 If you own a tree, we suggest that you always seek a qualified professional tree surgeon or arborist to recommend and undertake any work needed.

-There are a few exceptions when you can carry out work to a protected tree without getting permission first.
-Please see below for some of the exceptions.
+There are a few exceptions when you can carry out work to a protected tree without getting permission first:

 - if the tree is dead or dangerous.
 But only if the work is urgent and is to prevent serious harm.
 You will have to prove that this work was necessary.
 Please report to us if you are to carry out work at least 5 days in advance.
 This exception includes removing dead wood from an otherwise healthy tree